• Skip to main content

 Experiences

 This is one time I am always O.K. to splurge.
 My definition of experiences may be different than yours.
-For instance, I have spent $210 on Cirque du Soleil tickets and $80 getting my hair professional cut and colored.
+For instance, I have spent $210 on Cirque du Soleil tickets and $80 getting my hair professionally cut and colored.

 Splurging on experiences is acceptable as long as it’s not a reoccurring thing and as long as you can afford the expense.